About arc42

 -

-Collaboration Tools: GitHub for version control and Jira for task management.
+Collaboration Tools: GitHub for version control and GitHub kanban for work distribution.

 -

-Testing Strategy: Unit tests with JUnit, integration tests with Spring Test, and performance testing.
+Testing Strategy: Unit tests with JUnit and integration tests with Selenium + Cucumber.

 4.6.
 Justification